ait-testbed/attackmate/docs/source/playbook/commands/browser.rst

 browser
 =======

-Execute commands using a Playwright-managed browser (Chromium).
+Execute commands using a Playwright-managed Chromium browser.
 This executor can launch a browser, navigate to pages, click elements, type into fields, and take screenshots.

 .. note::

-   By default, if no session is provided or created, the command will run in an ephemeral browser session (launched and destroyed for each command).
-If you want to persist browser state (cookies, localStorage, etc.) across multiple commands, use the :confval:`creates_session` or :confval:`session` options.
+   By default, each command runs in an ephemeral browser session that is launched and destroyed automatically.
+To persist browser state (cookies, localStorage, etc.) across multiple commands, use the :confval:`creates_session` to open a named session and :confval:`session` to reuse it.

 .. code-block:: yaml